uwrit/leaf/docs/admin/concept/README.md

 ### Demographics
 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_demographics.gif"/></p>

-1) Under `Name`, fill in `"Demographics"`.
+1) Under `Name`, fill in "Demographics".
 This will be the text that users see in the Concept tree.

-2) Go down to `Full Text` and enter `Have demographics`.
+2) Go down to `Full Text` and enter "Have demographics".
 Users will see this text if dragged over to create a query.
 Why is `Full Text` different than `Name`?
 The intent here is to make the query as descriptive as possible in something approximating an English sentence.

 3) Lastly, under the `SQL` section make sure the `Table, View, or Subquery` box shows `dbo.v_person` and the  `WHERE Clause` field is empty.
 Click `Save` at the top.

 As you may have noticed, this Concept is intended to simply serve as a hierachical container for Concepts under it related to Demographics.
-By itself it will likely not be very useful to users, and if they were to drag it over the query would be something simple like `SELECT person_id FROM dbo.v_person`, in other words all patients in the table.
+By itself it will likely not be very useful to users, and if they were to drag it over the query would be something simple like `SELECT person_id FROM dbo.v_person`, in other words, all patients in the table.

 Next let's create the `Gender` Concept, which will appear under `Demographics`.
 Click `+Create New Concept` at the top.

 ### Gender
 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_gender.gif"/></p>

-1) Under `Name`, fill in `Gender`, and under `Full Text`, fill in `Identify with a gender`.
+1) Under `Name`, fill in "Gender", and under `Full Text`, fill in "Identify with a gender".

 2) We want this Concept to appear beneath `Demographics`, so drag the new Concept *into* it in order set `Demographics` as the parent Concept.